alejamp/Resques.net/README.md

     cq1.SubscribeForNewItem(x => {
         Log.Debug("Incoming item cq1 Item:" + x);
     });
-	// Or just pulled it out on demand var item = cq1.Pop();
+	// Or just pop it out on demand var item = cq1.Pop();

 * In order to run the tests you must have a Redis Server running.